 - 2. The second category of projects will be the Previous Year Standby Projects.
-This category of projects includes projects that 1) were listed on the previous year's Planning List within an amount of approximately 25% of that year's total available funds, 2) met all applicable Priority System deadlines in the previous fiscal year, and 3) were not funded because of a lack of WPCRLF funds or did not receive an assurance of CDBG, ARC, RUS, CIAP or other match funding in the previous fiscal year.
+This category of projects includes projects that were listed on the previous year's Priority or Planning List and met all applicable requirements for loan award in the previous fiscal year, but were not funded because of a lack of WPCRLF funds or did not receive an assurance of CDBG, ARC, RUS, CIAP or other match funding in the previous fiscal year.
 Within this category, these projects will be ranked according to the current Priority System. - 3.
 The third category of projects will be the Raw Discharge Correction Projects for communities with sewage collection systems but no treatment facilities.
 This is necessary to ensure that the water quality problems associated with continuous discharges of untreated sewage from these systems are addressed as required by the federal Clean Water Act.
 Projects within this category will be ranked in order of the highest estimated discharge flow rate.